-Eastern and central North America is tectonically stable, in contrast with the active western part of the continent.
-Yet, a number of areas feature numerous earthquakes, including large ones.
-This project will investigaete to what extent the distribution of earthquakes is controlled by the lateral variations in the structure of the lithosphere, with relatively thin, warm and, thus, mechanically weak lithosphere localising deformation and seismicity.
 The student will obtain publicly available earthquake catalogues from international data centres and compare them to the state of the art evidence on the lithospheric thickness from seismic tomography.
 They will compile and analyse joinly the relevant available tomographic models.
 The student will also perform a literature review on the proposed causes of the seismicity and on the lithospheric structure of the region.
 New seismic tomography of the region may be performed if available models turn out to have insufficient resolution for the analysis.
-The goal of the project is to obtain new insights into the basic mechanisms that conrol the distribution of the seismicity, with inferences for intraplate seismicity in general.
-The student will receive training in methods of seismic data analysis from the supervisor, cosupervisor and their team.
-The student will work together with the members of the supervisor's research group and will be encouraged to attend their weekly group meetings and other meetings.
+The goal of the project is to obtain new insights into the basic mechanism that conrols the distribution of seismicity in the area.

+The student will receive training in methods of seismic data analysis from the supervisor and his team members.
+The student will work together with the members of the supervisor's research group and will be invited to attend their weekly group meetings and other gatherings.